gitmobkab/random-anime/README.md

 if you encounter problems while launching the batch file such as:

-- Python is not installed
+- "Python is not installed" even if you have python in your system
-- invalid command syntax and the script exiting out of nowwhere
+- invalid command syntax and the script exiting without proper explanation

 you can try to manually launch the python file with: